shezio/FinalProjectOpenU/childsmile/childsmile_app/@TODO.md

         return f"InitialFamilyData({self.initial_family_data_id}, {self.names}, {self.phones})"
     class Meta:
         db_table = "initial_family_data"

+create new migration file that
+[] adds a new DB table in the system called "initial_family_data" with the following fields:
+- Initial family data id - auto increment - primary key
+- Names - text up to 50 characters - not null
+- Phones - text up to 50 characters - not null
+- Other information - text up to 500 characters - nullable
+- Created at - date time - will always be the time of creation - not null
+- Updated at - date time - not null
+- Family added - boolean - default false

 [] update tasks model to add the fields names, phones, and other information, and initial_family_data_id as FK to the initial family data table but can be empty class Tasks(models.Model):